lkachury/Cryptocurrencies/README.md

 4. The features from the `X` DataFrame have been standardized using the StandardScaler `fit_transform()` function: <br /> ![image](https://user-images.githubusercontent.com/108038989/198920279-5a892b8b-2e39-4281-8839-ca1e811eb0f3.png)

 ### Deliverable 2: Reducing Data Dimensions Using PCA
 Using the Principal Component Analysis (PCA) algorithm, the dimensions of the `X` DataFrame will be reduced to three principal components and these dimensions will be placed in a new DataFrame.
+The completed crypto_clustering Jupyter Notebook can be referenced [here](https://github.com/lkachury/Cryptocurrencies/blob/main/crypto_clustering.ipynb).

 1. The PCA algorithm reduces the dimensions of the `X` DataFrame down to three principal components: <br /> ![image](https://user-images.githubusercontent.com/108038989/198921597-8a802f9e-f7f8-4c3e-b678-7ced2a5df22a.png)

 2. The `pcs_df` DataFrame is created and has the following three columns, `PC 1`, `PC 2`, and `PC 3`, and has the index from the `crypto_df` DataFrame: <br /> ![image](https://user-images.githubusercontent.com/108038989/198921640-9d30985f-33e0-4ea2-b567-a2b4da425a83.png)

 ### Deliverable 3: Clustering Cryptocurrencies Using K-means
 Using the K-means algorithm, an elbow curve will be created using `hvPlot` to find the best value for K from the `pcs_df` DataFrame created in Deliverable 2.
 Then, the K-means algorithm will be run to predict the K clusters for the cryptocurrencies’ data.
+The completed crypto_clustering Jupyter Notebook can be referenced [here](https://github.com/lkachury/Cryptocurrencies/blob/main/crypto_clustering.ipynb).

 1. The K-means algorithm is used to cluster the cryptocurrencies using the PCA data, where the following steps have been completed:
     - An elbow curve is created using `hvPlot` to find the best value for K: <br /> ![image](https://user-images.githubusercontent.com/108038989/198923239-1a4db9f5-280e-4ed1-9a93-6fbdb67572e3.png)